Roxane Farmanfarmaian

-Roxane Batoul Farmanfarmaian (born February 1955) is a British lecturer in international politics at the University of Cambridge.
+Roxane Batoul Farmanfarmaian (born February 1955) is an American-Iranian, born in Salt Lake City, and a lecturer in international politics at the University of Cambridge.
 She is the daughter of the Qajar dynasty Iranian prince Manucher Mirza Farman Farmaian.

 Education

-She obtained her BSc from Princeton University, and her MPhil and DPhil from the University of Cambridge.
+She obtained her BSc from Princeton University in Near East Politics, and her MPhil and DPhil in International Relations from the University of Cambridge.

 Academic career

 She is an affiliated lecturer of international politics on the Master of Studies programme at the Department of Politics and International Studies, University of Cambridge (POLIS).
-She heads up the Global Politics and International Studies division of the Institute of Continuing Education of the University of Cambridge.
+From 2018-2025, she headed up the Global Politics and International Studies division of the Institute of Continuing Education of the University of Cambridge.
 She is a founding member of the Centre for the International Relations of the Middle East and North Africa.
-From 2002 to 2005 she was Editor-in-Chief of the Cambridge Review of International Affairs.
+From 2002 to 2005 she was editor-in-chief of the Cambridge Review of International Affairs.
+Prior to becoming an academic, she was a journalist; she served as West Coast Editor of Publishers Weekly from 1995-2000, and as an editor for McCalls, and Working Woman magazine, both in the 1980s.
+During the Iranian revolution, she published and wrote for The Iranian.
+She is a frequent media commentator on the Middle East, with a focus on Iran, and US relations with the Persian Gulf, on the BBC, Bloomberg, and Al Jazeera, among other channels.
+From 2019-2024 she was a Senior Research Fellow at Kings College London, and is currently a Senior Associate Fellow, International Security, at the Royal United Services Institute (RUSI) and a Nonresident Fellow at the Quincy Institute.